GenzBoss/inventory-forecast/README.md

 forecastservic.py
 forecaster.py

-The application uses ARIMA model to initiate time value forecast
+The application uses ARIMA model to initiate time series forecast

 In order to use this appplication we need 2 terminal or processes , first is this forecastservic.py which will create a server with api endpoints to host forecast service and second is the chatbot that will interact with the endpoint to call the service based on user input.